Momentum BIG5 Challenge 2018

 The following fees are applicable for substitutions:

-- Substitutions up until 12 June 2016 – an additional cost of 15% of the total cost is applicable
+- Substitutions up until 12 June 2018 – an additional cost of 15% of the total entry fee is applicable

-- Substitutions after 12 June – an additional cost of 50% of the total event cost is applicable
+- Substitutions after 12 June – an additional cost of 50% of the total entry fee is applicable

 To transfer your entry to someone else please submit your request to firstname.lastname@example.org

-Do I need to purchase a day licence?
+Do I need to purchase a day license?

-Yes, a day license will be applicable to Momentum Weekend Argus Cycle Tour, The MTB X and the Momentum Cape Times Knysna Forest Marathon.
+If you are not an annual CSA or ASA license holder then yes, a day license will be applicable to Momentum Weekend Argus Cycle Tour, The Momentum Health MTB X and the Momentum Cape Times Knysna Forest Marathon.
 Please check with the individual events for the federation license requirement prior to entering.

 I have not received my confirmation email after registering?

-Please contact Race Office via email firstname.lastname@example.org, and they will send you a confirmation email.
+Please contact Race Office via email email@example.com, and a copy of your confirmation email will be forwarded to you.

 Where do we register?